-A law firm comment noted that to the extent that indemnification clauses go beyond the outside lawyer's malpractice coverage, they:
+A law firm comment, also part of the 2019 round, noted that to the extent that indemnification clauses go beyond the outside lawyer's malpractice coverage, they:

 [W]ould raise the cost of legal representation for all clients and tax the attorneyclient relationship with a specter of sizable payouts depending on the fault of others over whom the firm has no choice and no control.
 Such a burden to the attorneyclient relationship would infringe upon the professional independence and judgment of the lawyer to offer novel theories or would deter lawyers from undertaking any but the most conservative of representations.